 Cara studied at Berklee College of Music and has had recent sync placements on ABC hit series Pretty Little Liars and Vanderpump Rules.
 She has completed a Production Course at the Scratch Academy in Los Angeles, received a Master Certificate for vocal performance, piano, production, songwriting and music theory at the Malie Kelly Vocal Academy in South Africa and went on to further her knowledge at the Song Writing School of Los Angeles, where she gained first-hand experience in songwriting and studio production.
 Having worked in LA it wasn’t long before Cara had the opportunity to write and record with musical greats such as Lauren Christy and Andre Lindal, the creative duo behind Kelly Clarkson’s Grammy-Award winning "Stronger".
 Listing Amy Winehouse and Lana Del Rey as some of her favorite artists, it was a dream come true to record her first four-track EP "Come Close to Me" with Daniel Heath who was responsible for Del Rey’s "Blue jeans" and "Young and Beautiful".
 All four tracks were co-written with Stefan Skarbek who worked closely with Amy Winehouse.

-Cara’s first single, "Falling", an African influenced Tropical House track produced by a Cape Town based band, The Kiffness, received a lot of local attention.
+Cara’s first single, "Falling", an African influenced Tropical House track produced by a Cape Town based band, The Kiffness, received massive local attention.
 This summer tune charted on many of South Africa’s top radio stations including national radio station, 5FM, where it spent 12 weeks on the Top 40 charts, four of which were in the Top 10, reaching number four.

-Her second single "Invisible" superseded expectations by spending three months at Number One on the radio chart, which makes Cara the first artist since 2009 to dominate the Top 30 chart, B.O.B and Lady Gaga held the record for only three weeks.
+Her second single "Invisible" spent three months at Number One on the radio chart, which makes Cara the first artist since 2009 to dominate the Top 30 chart, B.O.B and Lady Gaga held the record for only three weeks.
 The success of Cara’s EP created a stir on the music scene, and Sony Music Entertainment offered her a record deal.
-Her third and fourth single "Only High with You" and "Dance" did not disappoint and again, both topped the radio charts nationwide.
+All three single’s that followed her signing, "Only High with You," "Dance," and, “Free,” again topped the radio charts nationwide.

-Cara is no stranger to the international scene as she has performed at Ultra Music Festival Singapore, in Croatia and earlier last year and in Los Angeles at Soho House last September.
-To tick another item off her bucket list, Cara sang an acoustic set at the infamous Viper Room, a nightclub located on the Sunset Strip in West Hollywood, in August last year.
+Cara is no stranger to the international scene.
+She headlined the live stage at Ultra Music Festival in Singapore, performed throughout Toronto at Canadian Music Week, and sold out shows in Los Angeles at Soho House.
+Cara also took the stage at Johnny Depp’s iconic Viper Room, a nightclub located on the Sunset Strip in West Hollywood.

 There is more to this artist than what meets the eye.